Sino–Singapore Tianjin Eco-City: Parks

 The China-Singapore Friendship Garden serves as the city's main park, spanning an area of 41 ha along the Ji Canal.

-Energy usage
+Environmental Goals

+Natural Environment

+By 2023, the PM2.5 concentration should not exceed 50 μg/m3, and a 20% improvement rate in ambient air quality.
+SSTEC also aimed for 100% ecological shoreline retention by the same year.
+By 2028, SSTEC aimed to satisfy grade II of China's National Ambient Air Quality Grade air quality grade for 85% of the year, and all water body satisfy grade IV of Chinese national standard, as well as 100% wetland protection.
+SSTEC also aimed for more than 70% of its plant varieties in the to be native vegetation.

+Resources

 The "1 Axis" and "Eco-cell" designs are meant to facilitate walking and cycling instead of using vehicles.
 Renewable energy is planned to produce at least 32% of energy for the city by 2035.
+Additionally, 60% of the Eco-city's water supply will be from non-traditional sources such as desalinated water and recycled water.

 Transportation

 The city's "Eco-valley" serves as a walking and cycling pathway that cuts through the city.

 To encourage drivers to use electric vehicles, charging stations have been placed across the city.

 A light-rail transit system, supplemented by a secondary network of trams and buses, will be the main mode of transportation in the Eco-city, which developers hope will help to reduce its carbon emissions.
-Construction is currently underway on the new Line Z4, part of the Tianjin Metro, which will connect the city with Beijing.
-The line is expected to be complete by 2023.
+Construction is currently underway on the new Line Z4, part of the Tianjin Metro, which will connect the city with Binhai Station, and from there to Beijing by the Beijing-Tianjin HSR.
+The line is expected to be complete by 2025.